Rotational elasticity and couplings to linear elasticity: Statement of the static problem

-This identity has its roots in differential geometry.
+This identity has its roots in differential geometry, see Eq.~(5.9.18) in~\cite{mag} where it is expressed in terms of a rank 3 tensor.
 Of course, when $\Omega$ has a boundary, the above argument fails and the identity~(\ref{eqn_div}) leads to the appearance of boundary terms.
-One can regard ${\bf K}$ as an affine connection on a globally flat Riemannian manifold with curvature and torsion\footnote{Alternatively, one can work with the torsion tensor ${\bf T}$ directly~\cite{Boehmer:2010}, which is defined by $T_{jkl} := K_{jkl} - K_{jlk}$.
-This tensor can also be contracted with the Levi-Civita symbol to construct a $3 \times 3$ matrix to be decomposed into irreducible pieces.
-Both formulations are equivalent and can easily be translated into each other by noting that ${\bf A}^{\!(1)} = -\overset{*}T{}^{\rm ax}$, ${\bf A}^{\!(2)} = -2\overset{*}T{}^{\rm vec}$, ${\bf A}^{\!(3)} = 2 \overset{*}T{}^{\rm ten}$, $||\dot{O}|| = \sqrt{2} ||\omega||$ and identifying $c_1 = c^{\rm ax}$, $4 c_2 = c^{\rm vec}$, $4 c_3 = c^{\rm ten}$, $2 \rho = c^{\rm kin}$.}.
+One can regard ${\bf K}$ as an affine connection on a globally flat Riemannian manifold with curvature and torsion.
+Alternatively, one can work with the torsion tensor ${\bf T}$ directly~\cite{Boehmer:2010}, which is defined by $T_{jkl} := K_{jkl} - K_{jlk}$.
 The definition of the Riemann curvature tensor involves derivatives of the connection and contraction of the connection with itself.
 The vanishing of the Riemann curvature tensor is then equivalent to~(\ref{eqn_div}).
 Note that the vanishing of the Riemann curvature tensor is also often used in classical elasticity since one assumes that the distorted medium remains flat, thus implying certain compatibility conditions.

-Next we can rewrite $\|{\bf A}^{\!(3)}\|^2$ in the energy functional $V_1$ in terms of the other two terms and a surface term which will not alter the resulting equations of motions.
+Next we can rewrite $\|{\bf K}^{\!(3)}\|^2$ in the energy functional $V_1$ in terms of the other two terms and a surface term which will not alter the resulting equations of motions.
 This results in the functional

 where $\hat{c}_1 = c_1+2c_3$ and $\hat{c}_2 = c_2+c_3$.